 Color code.
 Sometimes the oldest solutions are the best.
 Don’t waste time reading every tiny label to find the file you need.
 Clear color divisions will help you narrow things down at a glance.
 We have a whole colored color labels to choose from, so don’t hold back!

 Get suitable storage.
 If your filing cabinets are old and rickety, if you fear for your life when they wobble or put out your back when you try to pry them open, you’re never going to conquer filing.
-Even if the budget is tight, it’s worth fighting for some decent filing cabinets.
+Even if the budget is tight, it’s worth fighting for some decent filing cabinets and a good desktop organizer.

 Maintenance is the Best Medicine